sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/network-layer.md

 The address range is divided into `sub networks` (or `subnets`) which define a range of IP addresses allocated to that subnetwork.

-Subnets are specified using a 32 bit `network address` and an associated 32 bit `network mask` which determines how many sequential addresses are within the network.
+Subnets are specified using a 32 bit `network address` and an associated 32 bit `network mask` which determines how many sequential addresses are within the subnetwork.

-Network masks are a sequential series of binary '1's (starting with the most significant bit) and which can be written like a network address.
+`Network masks (netmasks)` are a sequential series of binary '1's (starting with the most significant bit) and which can be written like a network address.

 e.g. netmask `255.255.255.0` represents binary `11111111 11111111 11111111 00000000` or hex `0xFFFFFF00`

 A network can also be defined in [CIDR Notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) by suffixing the count of '1' bits in a netmask to an IP address.

-e.g  `192.168.0.0/24` represents a network address `192.168.0.0` and the 24 '1' bits in the netmask `255.255.255.0`
+e.g  `192.168.0.0/24` represents a network address `192.168.0.0` along with the 24 '1' bits in the netmask `255.255.255.0`

 The network which an IP address occupies is determined by ANDing the netmask with the IP address.